DSACMS/npd/CONTRIBUTING.md

 rebuilding the application from scratch.

 0. Navigate to the `backend/` directory.
 1. Ensure that the `db` service is running.
 Use `docker compose up -d db` if it is not.
 2. Create a `.env` file in the `backend/` directory with `cp backend/.env_template backend/.env`
-    * _note:_ set `NPD_DB_HOST` to `host.docker.internal` if using a host postgres instance from inside a container.
+  * _note:_ set `NPD_DB_HOST` to `host.docker.internal` if using a host
+    Postgres instance from inside a container.
 3. Run `docker compose up` initially to start the web application service and `docker compose up --build` following any substantial updates to the backend application
-4. Navigate to `http://localhost:8000/fhir/` or run `curl localhost:8000/fhir` to visit the application.
+4. Navigate to `http://localhost:8000/fhir/` or run `curl localhost:8000/fhir`
+  to visit the application.
 You should see an API documentation landing page.
 5. Happy coding!

 ### Workflow and Branching